rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 Say that we are building a Software System for brewing coffee.
 Part of our model is the coffeemaker.
-A coffeemaker should be able to:
+A (basic) coffeemaker should be able to:

 * Boil water
 * Grind beans